ethereum/ethereum-org-website/README.md

 git commit -m "brief description of changes"
 ```

-- Merge in any changed to the upstream dev branch since you started and address any conflicts that may occur
+- Merge in any changes to the upstream dev branch and address any conflicts that may occur

 ```
 $ git fetch upstream